v-rgrace/Viva/Viva/glint/setup/raw-data-extreme-circumstances.md

 # Request identification of a Microsoft Viva Glint survey taker in Extreme Circumstances

-If your organization determines that Extreme Circumstances exist, you can identify a survey taker even if export of raw survey responses has been disabled.
+If your organization determines that Extreme Circumstances exist, you can identify a survey taker even if export of raw survey responses is disabled.
 [Learn more about raw survey responses](/viva/glint/setup/employee-raw-data-export).

-Extreme Circumstances exist if your organization determines that disclosure of a survey taker’s identity is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, or situations involving potential threats to the physical safety of a person, or to otherwise comply with the law.
+Extreme Circumstances exist if your organization determines that disclosure of a survey taker’s identity is necessary to investigate, prevent, or take action regarding:

+- illegal activities
+- suspected fraud
+- situations involving potential threats to the physical safety of a person
+- to otherwise comply with the law

 Your organization is solely responsible for determining whether Extreme Circumstances exist.
-Microsoft will not independently evaluate Extreme Circumstances disclosure requests.
+Microsoft does not independently evaluate Extreme Circumstances disclosure requests.
 If your organization attests that Extreme Circumstances exist, Microsoft will provide the requested identity of the survey taker.

-## How to request identify disclosure in Extreme Circumstances
+## How to request identity disclosure in Extreme Circumstances

 To request disclosure in Extreme Circumstances, the Viva Glint Admin must submit a support ticket through the Microsoft 365 Admin Center, including “extreme circumstance” as a subject.
 For detailed instructions on submitting a support ticket, see [Get support for Viva Glint](/viva/troubleshoot/glint/contact-support/get-support-viva-glint).

-Upon receiving the support ticket, a support agent acknowledges the request, and requests customer attestation that Extreme Circumstances exist.
+When a support agent reveices the ticket, they acknowledge the request and request customer attestation that Extreme Circumstances exist.

 In order for the support agent to fulfill the request, provide the following information:
 - Customer UUID